June 30, 2026

 CategoryDescriptionCommon examples

-Administrative expensesDay-to-day costs that keep your business running smoothlyOffice supplies and equipment, professional fees (legal, accounting, consulting), insurance premiums, software subscriptions
+Administrative expensesDay-to-day costs that keep your business running smoothlyOffice supplies and equipment, professional fees (legal, accounting, consulting), insurance premiums, and software subscriptions

-Sales and marketing expensesCosts tied to promoting products or services and generating salesAdvertising and promotion, travel and entertainment, sales commissions, trade show or conference fees
+Sales and marketing expensesCosts tied to promoting products or services and generating salesAdvertising and promotion, travel and entertainment, sales commissions, and trade show or conference fees

-Setting up and managing expense accounts
+How to set up and manage expense accounts

 A consistent expense account structure makes it easier to record, categorize, and analyze your spending.
 A clear setup helps you keep reports organized and draw insights from the data over time.